lucaskienast/command-line-file-handler/README.md

 # Command Line File Handler
-Maven (Java) project that performs CRUD operations on files in a given root directory
+Maven (Java) project that performs CRUD operations on files in a given root directory using the command line.

 ## Java Concepts Used
 - OOP: encapsulation, inheritance, abstraction, polymorphism